japer-technology/github-minimum-intelligence/.GITCLAW/README.md

-# .GITCLAW an AI Agent as an add-on
+# 🦞 GITCLAW - An AI Agent As An Add-On

 <p align="center">
   <picture>